MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-branching.md

       ![Properties tab with Navigate to example](media/branching-response-properties.PNG "Properties tab with Navigate to example")

 5. Create the rest of your responses for that step.
 You can have up to three responses per step.
-Keep in mind that you can link one question step to another question step and you can link to any step in the same guide.
+Keep in mind that you can link one question step to another question step, and you can link to any step in the same guide.

     > [!TIP]
     > To clear a response, right-click the response, and then select **Remove**.
+If you're using the keyboard, tab to the response, select the **Menu** button on the keyboard, and then select **Remove**.

 ### Add a completion step

-In a branching guide, all paths may not lead to the same place, so you need to create a completion step to let the operator know when they’re done.
-When an operator finishes a completion step, it triggers a Guide Complete event used for business intelligence dashboards and for overall time-tracking telemetry.
+In a branching guide, all paths may not lead to the same place, so you may want to create a completion step to let the operator know when they’re done.
+When an operator finishes a completion step, it triggers a guide-complete event used for business intelligence dashboards and for overall time-tracking telemetry.

 > [!NOTE]
 > You may want to create a completion step for each path in a guide.
 For example, if you’re creating a guide with different skill levels, add a completion step at the end